 - Don’t obsess about keywords.
-Google emphasizes relevancy over keywords.
-You can still use them, but keep in mind that Google looks for similar words and phrases, too.
+Google and other search engines emphasize relevancy over keywords.
+You can still use them, but keep in mind that Google, at least, looks for similar words and phrases, too.
 If you use WordPress, the Yoast plugin provides checks that help optimize your content.
-It does emphasize keywords, which is helpful if you use Adwords.
+It does emphasize keywords, which is helpful if you use a keyword planner.

 - Don’t be afraid of white space.
 Break up content as much as possible into paragraphs and bullet points.
 Visitors can skim these more easily and decide if they want to dig in to read more.
 You can also insert hyperlinks on your page to minimize the need to scroll around.

 - Define unfamiliar terms.
 Jargon is a real turn-off for readers.
 Your purpose is to inform, so be thorough.